epdm/epdm.github.io/taguchi.md

 the customer and society as a whole (Phadke, 1989).
 Taguchi defines quality as, "The quality of a product is the (minimum) loss imparted by the product to the society from the time product is shipped" (Bryne and Taguchi, 1986).
-This economic loss is associated with losses due to rework, waste of resources during manufacture, warranty costs, customer complaints and dissatisfaction, time and money spent by customers on failing products, and eventual loss of market share.
+This economic loss is associated with losses due to rework, waste of resources d uring manufacture, warranty costs, customer complaints and dissatisfaction, time and money spent by customers on failing products, and eventual loss of market share.